Skip to main content

 In Australia, Site Classifications are defined under AS 2870 for Residential Slabs and Footings.
 These classifications are essential in determining the most suitable footing and slab system for your project.

-To determine your site’s classification, Southern Geotechnical performs a geotechnical assessment to identify the soil type and how it’s likely to behave under different conditions.
-This scientific approach provides crucial insight for builders, engineers, and homeowners alike.
+To determine your site classification, our geotechnical engineers will conduct an on-site assessment to identify the soil type and evaluate how it is likely to perform under varying conditions.

 What a Site Classification Report Includes